 - 4 ounces mixed sliced mushrooms

-In a large ovenproof baking dish, combine the rice, stock, half of the onion slices and spices.
+- In a large ovenproof baking dish (anything with a lid, like my favorite Staub!), combine the rice, stock, half of the onion slices and spices.
 Cut half of the butter into cubes and scatter over the rice.